Simple Calibration via Geodesic Kernels: Empirical Results

-\subsection{OpenML-CC18 Data Study}
+\subsubsection{OpenML-CC18 Data Study}

-We used OpenML-CC18 data suite for tabular benchmark dataset study.
+We use OpenML-CC18 data suite for tabular benchmark dataset study.
 We exclude any dataset which contains categorical features or NaN values \footnote{We also excluded the dataset with dataset id $23517$ as we could not achieve better than chance accuracy using \sct{RF} and \sct{DN} on that dataset.} and conduct our experiments on $45$ datasets with varying dimensions and sample sizes.
+We repeat the experiment for each dataset $10$ times.
 For the OOD experiments, we follow a similar setup as that of the simulation data.
-We normalize the training data by their maximum $l2$ norm and sample $1000$ testing samples uniformly from each hypersphere where the hyperspheres have increasing radius starting from $1$ to $5$.
-For each dataset, we measure improvement with respect to the parent algorithm as:
+We normalize the training data by their maximum $\ell_2$ norm and sample $1000$ testing samples uniformly from hyperspheres where each hypersphere has increasing radius starting from $1$ to $5$.
+For each dataset, we measure improvement with respect to the parent algorithm:

-where $\mathcal{E}_p=$classification error, MCE or OCE for the parent algorithm and $\mathcal{E}_M$ represents the performance of the approach in consideration.
-Note that positive improvement implies the corresponding approach performs better than the parent approach.
-We report the median of improvement on different datasets along with the error bar in Figure \ref{fig:openml_summary}.
-The extended results for each dataset is shown separately in the appendix.
-Figure \ref{fig:openml_summary} left column shows on average \KDF\ and \KDN\ has nearly similar or better classification accuracy to their respective parent algorithm whereas \sct{Isotonic} and \sct{Sigmoid} regression have lower classification accuracy most of the cases.
-However, according to Figure \ref{fig:openml_summary} middle column, \KDF\ and \KDN\ have similar in-distribution calibration performance to the other baseline approaches.
-Most interestingly, Figure \ref{fig:openml_summary} right column shows that \KDN\ and \KDF\ improves OOD calibration of their respective parent algorithms by a huge margin while the baseline approaches completely fails to address the OOD calibration problem.
+where $\mathcal{E}_p $ represents either classification error, ECE or OCE for the parent algorithm and $\mathcal{E}_M$ represents the performance of the approach in consideration.
+Positive improvement implies that the corresponding approach performs better than the parent approach.
+We report the median of improvement on different datasets along with the interquartile ranges (Figure \ref{fig:openml_summary}, extended results for each dataset in the appendix).
+On average \KDF\ and \KDN\ have similar or better classification accuracy compared to their respective parent algorithms, whereas \sct{Isotonic} and \sct{Sigmoid} regression have lower classification accuracy most of the cases. \KDF\ and \KDN\ have similar ID calibration performance to the other baseline approaches, all better than the parent algorithm for all sample sizes.
+Most interestingly, \KDN\ and \KDF\ improve OOD calibration of their respective parent algorithms by a huge margin while the baseline approaches completely fail in OOD calibration.